The first step into the Montessori curriculum

-In the period from 18 to 36 months, children’s vocabulary grows from about ten words to one hundred.
+In the period from 18 to 36 months, the children’s vocabulary grows from about ten to one hundred words.
 We accompany that language explosion with activities that promote acquisition of new words.

-Activities are embedded in all aspects of the child’s day, ranging from individual table/rug activities to group activities such as nature walks and exploration of their surroundings.
-Through these activities, children develop the discrimination of shape, color, size, weight, texture, temperature and sound.
+Sensorial activities are embedded in all aspects of the child’s day, ranging from individual table/rug activities to group activities, such as nature walks and exploration of their surroundings.
+Through these activities, children develop the discrimination of shape, color, size, weight, texture, temperature, and sound.